makrai/notes/deFrancis89-chinese-writing.md

-Horodeck (1987:23) summarizes the results of studies of the utility of the phonetics in 1,240 different Sino-Japanese readings or pronunciations of characters as follows: " Almost 58% of these readings can be predicted with 100% accuracy from the pronunciation of the phonetic contained in the kanji.
+Horodeck (1987:23) summarizes the results of studies of the utility of the phonetics in 1,240 different Sino-Japanese readings or pronunciations of characters as follows: "Almost 58% of these readings can be predicted with 100% accuracy from the pronunciation of the phonetic contained in the kanji.
 Another 27.7% can be predicted with 50% or more accuracy."